Step back in time and experience three of Nottingham’s most rebellious and bloody episodes

-With the sturdy walls of Nottingham Castle defended by Governor John Hutchinson and documented by Lucy, his diarist wife, see the first hand account of life in a castle at war.
+With the sturdy walls of Nottingham Castle, defended by Governor John Hutchinson and documented by Lucy, his diarist wife, see first hand life in a castle at war.

-Discover the soldiers, the sieges and the subterfuge of this turbulent time in the country’s history.
+Discover the soldiers, the sieges and the subterfuge of this turbulent period in the country’s history.

 The fight against exploitation

-As the threat of Napoleon looms over Europe, Nottingham’s textile workers are in a fight of their own as their labour was being phased out through rapid industrialisation.
-“As poor as a stockinger” has become an everyday phrase, and you can only push hungry people so far.
+As Napoleon threatened Europe, Nottingham’s textile workers were in a fight of their own as their labour was being phased out through rapid industrialisation.
+“As poor as a stockinger” had become an everyday phrase, and you can only push hungry people so far.

-When threatening letters are sent to the local press and gangs start breaking industrial machinery, rebellion is in the air.
+When threatening letters were sent to the local press and gangs start breaking industrial machinery, rebellion was in the air.

 The fight for the vote

-By the 1830s Nottingham has become an over-crowded industrial town and the people are wanting more say in how decisions are made.
-Parliament is corrupt with the right to elect MPs given to only a select few in rotten boroughs and, while Nottingham elected two MPs, some towns and cities such as fast growing Manchester elected none.
+By the 1830s Nottingham had become an over-crowded industrial town and the people wanted more say in how decisions are made.
+Parliament was corrupt with the right to elect MPs given to only a select few in rotten boroughs and, while Nottingham elected two MPs, some towns and cities elected none.

-Trouble is brewing when the House of Lords, including the castle’s owner, the Duke of Newcastle, throws out the reforms which would have given more people the vote and scrapped the system’s worst excesses.
-Tempers ignite leading to Nottingham’s most notorious act of protest – the burning of Nottingham Castle on the night of 10th October 1831.
+Trouble was brewing when the House of Lords, including the Castle’s owner, the Duke of Newcastle, threw out the reforms which would have given more people the vote and scrapped the system’s worst excesses.
+Tempers ignite, leading to Nottingham’s most notorious act of protest – the burning of the Castle on the night of 10th October 1831.